 - Location Surveying

-You’ll also gain a vital insight into how an Art Department is organised, and how it relates to all the other departments on a Film or TV production.
+You’ll also gain a vital insight into how an Art Department is organised and how it relates to all the other departments on a Film or TV production through actual case studies.

 This is an exciting and intense six days of pure practical experience and revelation.
-An organic process of learning will allow you to work entirely at your own pace.
-Under David McHenry’s guidance, each participant will receive the one-to-one assistance they need in each of the three areas to make the most of their time at LFS.
+Under Fleur Whitlock’s guidance, each participant will receive the one-to-one assistance they need to make the most of their time at LFS.

 Everyone working in the Art Department needs to be able to read a set of scenic plans.
-The first two days of the course will be devoted to the fundamental rudiments of hand drafting; enough to allow you to draw a simple set from a designer’s sketch.
+This element of the course will be devoted to understanding scale and the fundamentals of hand drafting to allow you to draw a simple set from a designer’s sketch.
 Reading a technical drawing is a language that needs to be learnt.
-Here, the symbols and mysteries will be explained.

 Making a model of a studio set or location build is the second basic skill that is required.
-From a given set of plans David will explain the techniques of white card model making, enabling you to build an industry standard, professionally finished, presentation model.
+From the plans you have drawn up, Fleur will explain the techniques of white card model making.
+This will enable you to build an industry standard, professionally finished presentation model.

 This is one of the first big jobs an Art Dept junior will be asked to do.
 Location surveying is the process of “measuring up" a potential location, then preparing and presenting a legible drawing to scale.
-The final two days of the course will be spent surveying a given space with all its irregularities, and learning how to write and collate the data.
-This will enable you to make a plan with all the vital information about the location.
+Participants will spend time surveying a given space with all its irregularities and learn how to observe and collate the data.
+This will enable them to make a plan with all the vital information about the location.

 This course is listed on the ScreenSkills Skills Passport, supported by the ScreenSkills HETV Bursary.
 You may be eligible for support of up-to £1000 to continue your proffesional training.
 Visit the ScreenSkills Bursaries page for more information.